LACMIP/emu/docs/_documentation/projects.md

 ## Dates tab

-{% include figure image_path="/assets/images/projects_dates.png" alt="screenshot of the Dates tab in the Projects module" caption="Screenshot of the *Dates* tab of the Projects module.
+{% include figure image_path="/assets/images/projects_dates.png" alt="screenshot of the Dates tab in the Projects module" caption="Screenshot of the *Dates* tab of the Projects module. %}

 Information must be entered in one field on the *Dates* tab:

 Commencement Date
 : Select the date that the event occurred or the request was fulfilled.

+## Objects tab

+{% include figure image_path="/assets/images/projects_objects.png" alt="screenshot of the Objects tab in the Projects module" caption="Screenshot of the *Objects* tab of the Projects module. %}

+Any cataloged specimen lots associated with the event or request should be attached to the _Objects Associated With Project_ table on the _Objects_ tab.
+Do so by opening the Catalogue module from the _Object_ field and searching for the relevant catalogue records.
+Sort the results by catalog number.
+Select all records in the Catalogue module and drag them into the _Objects Associated With Project_ table.

+Only attach objects to records in the Projects module for specimens that researchers and visitors came in direct contact with, or objects that you had to physically handle to fullfill a request.
+(I.e., do not attach all existing catalogue records for general tours of type room or entire LACMIP collection!)

+{% include figure image_path="/assets/images/projects_objects_drag.png" alt="screenshot of the Objects tab in the Projects module" caption="Screenshot of the *Objects* tab of the Projects module. %}